mobizt/FirebaseClient/README.md

 This `BearSSL` and `ESP_SSLClient`libraries are enabled or included by default with `ENABLE_SERVICE_AUTH` or `ENABLE_CUSTOM_AUTH` macros defined in [src/Config.h](src/Config.h) which requires more program space.

-If you want to authenticate with Custom Token using custom claims signed `JWT` token via `CustomToken` class below or never use the `ServiceAuth` and `CustomAuth` classes and `ESP_SSLClient` library, you can disable `BearSSL` inclusion by defining the macros/build flags `DISABLE_CUSTOM_AUTH` and `DISABLE_SERVICE_AUTH` in  [src/Config.h](src/Config.h) or `src/UserConfig.h`, see [Library Build Options](#library-build-options) section.
+If you want to authenticate with Custom Token using custom claims signed `JWT` token via `CustomToken` class below or never use the `ServiceAuth` and `CustomAuth` classes and `ESP_SSLClient` library, you can disable `BearSSL` inclusion by defining the macros/build flags `DISABLE_CUSTOM_AUTH` and `DISABLE_SERVICE_AUTH` in  [src/Config.h](src/Config.h) or `src/UserConfig.h`, see [Library Build Options](#library-build-options) section for details.

-- The `CustomToken` class is for `ID token authorization using custom token`, which the custom claims signed `JWT` token obtained from the user authentication process in other applications e.g. NodeJS server side app that runs Firebase Admin SDK and working with the Service Account JSON file, will be used in the authorization requests.
+- The `CustomToken` class is for `ID token authorization using custom token`, which the custom claims signed `JWT` token obtained from the user authentication process in other applications e.g. NodeJS server side app that runs Firebase Admin SDK and working with the Service Account JSON file, will be used in the Firebase/Google Cloud REST API requests.

 For crating Custom token using Service Account JSON file and Firebase Admin SDK in server side app, visit [Create Custom Tokens](https://firebase.google.com/docs/auth/admin/create-custom-tokens) documentation from Firebase for more information.